What does a safe working environment look like?

 Emergency Plans

-You must identify emergency situations and plan your response for each.
+You must have a plan for responding to emergency situations and plan your response for each.
 An emergency may be a fire, explosion, gas leak, chemical spill, medical emergency, natural disaster, bomb threat or violence.

 Your emergency plan depends on the: